nlohr1/Phase-Control-for-230V-Single-Phase-Motors/README.md

    or
 - soldering SMD-parts on a DIY-Board with above provided layout.
 For this purpose I included Schematic + Layout, as well as BOM (Bill of Materials).

-The speedometer for speed display/control of the motor can also be purchased as a (ready-made) module - but this has no "running" monitor Signal and so the discharge-unit (on the wiring-board) is no longer switching on/off (the 15k-Resistor R9).
+A speedometer to display the speed of the motor can also be purchased as a (ready-made) module - but this modules have no "running" monitor Signal and so the discharge-unit (on the wiring-board) is no longer switching on/off (as needed for the 15k-Resistor R9).

 ## DIY-Boards:
 Anyone who is familiar with DIY-etching of circuit boards can either use the 2-sided Toner Direct Method (.pdf plans for 2-sided copy in 1:1 scale) or give-it-out to an external PCB layout-service.
-In a further -separate- article I will describe a new and simple method to make exact 2-sided DIY-PCB-layouts through laser-burning "resting" ink-protect areas on the PCB-board (resting "black" areas: substracting isolated wiring-lines from the total surface).
+In a further -separate- article I will describe a new and simpler method to make exact 2-sided DIY-PCB-layouts through laser-burning "resting" ink-protect areas on the PCB-board (resting "black" areas: substracted isolated wiring-lines from the total surface).

-All Documents are available as Eagle layouts, pdf-Files and as Gerber+Excellon files (in attached CAM .zip archives).
+All Documents are available as Eagle layouts, png-Image-Files and pdf-Files and also as Gerber+Excellon files (attached CAM .zip archives).
-So also both Arduino Sketches (for the Arduino-Nano "heart"-Module: "Firmware-Nano.ino" and the Sketch for the DIY-Speedometer-*Board* with an
+So also both Arduino Sketches (for the Arduino-Nano "heart"-Module: "Firmware-Nano.ino" and the Sketch for the **DIY**-Speedometer-*Board* including a "naked"
-ATmega328-uController + 4x7-LED-Display ***or***
-for the wired version with an Ardino-Mini-Pro-*Module* + 4x7-LED-Display.
+ATmega328-µController + 4x7-LED-Display ***or*** for the wired version with an Ardino-Mini-Pro-*Module* + 4x7-LED-Display(-module).
 Both variants are using the "Tachometer-using-Arduino.ino" sketch.

 Thereto I've enclosed also a 3D-printable case + frame-parts for the Tachometer, adapted to insert+glue the 4x7-LED-Display module.